krakend/krakend-documentation/configuration/flexible-config.md

     FC_OUT=out.json \
     krakend check -d -c "$PWD/config/krakend.json"

-When there are errors the output contains information to help you resolve it, e.g:
+When there are errors, the output contains information to help you resolve it, e.g.:

     ERROR parsing the configuration file: loading flexible-config settings:
     - backends.json: invalid character '}' looking for beginning of object key string

 # Flexible configuration example
-To demonstrate the usage of the flexible configuration we are going to reorganize a configuration file in several pieces.
+To demonstrate the usage of the flexible configuration, we are going to reorganize a configuration file in several pieces.
 This is a simple example to see the basics of the templates system, and it does not intend to show a good way to organize and split the files:

     .
     └── config
         ├── krakend.json
         ├── partials
         │   └── rate_limit_backend.tmpl
         └── settings
             ├── endpoint.json
             └── service.json

 **partials/rate_limit_backend.tmpl**

-In this file we have written the content of the rate limit configuration for a backend.
-This file will be inserted when included "as is":
+In this file, we have written the content of the rate limit configuration for a backend.
+This file is inserted when included "as is":

     "github.com/devopsfaith/krakend-ratelimit/juju/proxy": {
         "maxRate": "100",